philc/book-notes/how to raise an adult - julie lythcott-haims.md

 * "Good old-fashioned natural free play provides an environment in which kids can experience flow."
   * Conversely, highly structured schedules may afford them little flow.
 * "Noticing when we're in flow means noticing what we love doing.
-When we can look back on an experience and realize we were inf low, we've gotten a great clue from ourselves that we're doing something that matters to us, which can lead to meaningful work and hobbies."
+When we can look back on an experience and realize we were in flow, we've gotten a great clue from ourselves that we're doing something that matters to us, which can lead to meaningful work and hobbies."
 * "Having a TV in a kid's bedroom is one of the worst things because then they end up taking the easy way and when they're bored they turn on the TV."